 I apologize for the interruption.
 However, seabreezecomputers.com has been offering free tools and downloads for many years.
 Unfortunately, server expenses are now starting to exceed revenue earned.
 If you appreciate the free tools and downloads at seabreezcomputers.com please consider making a donation.
 If everyone who visited this website donated just $1.00 then we could end this campaign in 1 week!
 Thank you to all those who have donated.

 You might be thinking about going on a cruise.
-There are cruises from New York, California or Florida, etc. If you are leaving on a cruise from the United States you might be thinking of taking a cruise with Royal Caribbean or Carnival or another cruise line.
+If you are leaving on a cruise from the United States you might be thinking of taking a cruise with Royal Caribbean or Carnival or another cruise line.
 Cruises are fun, but you may not know what to expect or what documentation you need.
 Here are some guidelines:

 Passport Or Other Identification